jspyeatt/dev-notes/oauth2-notes.md

 Special note.
 Oauth2 was designed for authorization, not authentication.
 Oauth2 should not be used for authentication.
 Using it for authentication is bad because there is no standard way of getting the user's information (What's your name, email etc...).
 Every implementation is a bit different.
 No common set of scopes.This was a common misuse pre-2014.
 OpenId Connect was invented for.
 See bottom.

+developer.octa.com you can create a free developer account and can you can create an authorization server in the cloud for free.

 ## Terminology

 ### Resource Owner